Riventh/passgen-qwerty/README.md

-# Password Generator - QWERTY/AZERTY Compatible
+# Password Generator - Cross-Layout Compatible

-A vanilla HTML/CSS/JavaScript password generator that creates secure passwords compatible with QWERTY and AZERTY keyboard layouts.
+A vanilla HTML/CSS/JavaScript password generator that creates secure passwords using only characters that are in the **same physical position** on both QWERTY and AZERTY keyboard layouts.

+## Key Concept

+This generator ensures your password can be typed correctly on **both QWERTY and AZERTY keyboards** without switching layouts.
+It analyzes both keyboard layouts and only uses characters that produce the same result at the same key position on both layouts.

 ## Features

-- **Keyboard Layout Support**: Choose between QWERTY (US) and AZERTY (French) layouts
+- **Cross-Layout Compatibility**: Uses only characters in identical positions on QWERTY and AZERTY
+- **Character Analysis**:
+  - ✅ All 26 letters (a-z, A-Z) are compatible
+  - ❌ Numbers 0-9 are **NOT** compatible (different positions)
+  - ✅ 9 special characters are compatible (" ' * + , - . / ;)
-- **Customizable Character Sets**: Select from lowercase, uppercase, numbers, and special characters
+- **Customizable Character Sets**: Select from lowercase, uppercase, and special characters
 - **Adjustable Length**: Generate passwords from 4 to 128 characters
 - **Entropy Calculation**: Real-time password strength calculation using the formula `E = L × Log₂(R)`
   - E = Entropy (in bits)